TuxVinyards/qqX/README.md

 - Raft of Quickemu [fixes and updates](https://github.com/TuxVinyards/quickemu/tree/freebird-qqX-1.8.04) plus a couple of qqX fixes to go with

+- A few issues are still present in the May 9th Quickemu release 4.9.4 but this version can be enabled via the general settings.

 ### 1.8.05

 - Fix SHA wget 302 error